-If a fly rod is just an extension of your arm, shouldn’t you get a fly reel that acts in the same way?
+If a fly rod is just an extension of your arm, shouldn’t you get the best fly fishing reels that act in the same way?

 When looking to purchase a fly reel, it is important to first keep two factors in mind:

-- Fly reels should objectively function well (aka don’t buy a cheap-o reel because you found it for $10 at a thrift store).
+- Fly reels should objectively function well (don’t buy a cheap reel because you found it for $10 at a thrift store).

 - Fly reels should subjectively function well with your personal fly rod.